• Courses

 Also, in that same event, you should see the Debug Mode parameter too.

 Remember: both filters (developer and internal) are not active yet.
-They are in testing mode, which means that the soon-to-be-excluded data is still visible in the regular GA reports.
+They are in testing mode, meaning the soon-to-be-excluded data is still visible in the regular GA reports.

 When filters are in the testing mode, an additional dimension is added to them called Test data filter name.
 You can use it as a secondary dimension (or in Analysis Hub) to check how much of the data would have been excluded if the filters were active.
 You can also learn more about the filters here.